Kim Warren on Strategy

 Cross-check with existing KPIs.
 So now you have the first few small groups of KPIs in a rigorous causal structure - essentially, the Income Statement plus how changing customers, staff and other resources have been driving changing revenues and costs.
 So:

-Check that this first stage of the digital twin model is right, and displaying all the time-charted causality management needs, in order to understand how the business has been performing at the highest level.
+Check that this first stage of the digital twin model is right, and displaying all the time-charted causality management needs, in order to understand how the business has been performing.

 Cross-check the items in this first stage model against the equivalent items in your old KPI system.
 If there is anything in the old KPIs that is not in the digital twin, ask if that item is actually telling you something important.

-(A whole class of missing items will likely be ratios, like gross-margin-% and labour-cost-%.
-That’s because the digital twin process traces out causality with absolute values.
-By all means add such ratios to the digital twin model – but DON’T allow them to dominate decision-making!
+(A whole class of items in the old KPIs will likely be ratios, like gross-margin-% and labour-cost-%.
+That's because the digital twin process traces out causality with absolute values.
+By all means add such ratios to the digital twin model - but DON'T allow them to dominate decision-making!
 I have explained elsewhere how dysfunctional this can be.
-E.g. revenue falls, so labour-cost-% rises, so we cut staff, which hits quality, which loses customers, which loses yet-more revenue …)
+E.g. revenue falls, so labour-cost-% rises, so we cut staff, which hits quality, which loses customers, which loses yet-more revenue ...)

 Start using this digital twin model instead of the corresponding old KPIs.
 When management is happy, drop that part of the old KPI system.